awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-kms-alias.md

 `TargetKeyId`  <a name="cfn-kms-alias-targetkeyid"></a>
 Associates the alias with the specified [customer managed CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk)\.
 The CMK must be in the same AWS account and Region\.
 A valid CMK ID is required\.
 If you supply a null or empty string value, this operation returns an error\.
-For help finding the key ID and ARN, see [Finding the Key ID and ARN](https://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys.html#find-cmk-id-arn) in the *AWS Key Management Service Developer Guide*\.
+For help finding the key ID and ARN, see [Finding the key ID and ARN](https://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys.html#find-cmk-id-arn) in the *AWS Key Management Service Developer Guide*\.
 Specify the key ID or the Amazon Resource Name \(ARN\) of the CMK\.
 For example:
 + Key ID: `1234abcd-12ab-34cd-56ef-1234567890ab`